MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 To create mappings with Keyboard Manager, you will need to open the PowerToys Settings.
 Inside PowerToys Settings, on the Keyboard Manager tab, you will see options to:

-- Launch the Remap Keyboard settings window by selecting <kbd>Remap a Key</kbd>
+- Launch the Remap Keys settings window by selecting <kbd>Remap a key</kbd>
 - Launch the Remap Shortcuts settings window by selecting <kbd>Remap a shortcut</kbd>

 ## Remap Keys